-I work in a way that is transparent and do not believe that counselling is about ‘fixing’ something; rather that it is a collaborative process to together explore and find a way forward.
+I work in a way that is transparent and do not believe that counselling is about ‘fixing’ something; rather that it is a collaborative process to together explore and find a way forward in life.
 The transformative power lies in the therapeutic relationship.

-At the first meeting we will discuss what brings you to counselling, what your goals are and how I can help you reach them.
-It's an opportunity to gain some background information from you and explore how we can work together.
-Some clients chose a brief solution-focused approach of up to 6 sessions which can include setting goals and introducing strategies to address their problems; others prefer to continue on a longer term basis.
+At the first meeting we will discuss how counselling might benefit you and put a treatment plan in place.
+Some clients, couples and families chose a brief solution-focused approach of up to 8 sessions which can include setting goals and introducing strategies to address their problems; others prefer to continue on a longer term basis.